Imagine dining under the Africa night sky with stars twinkling above, and with lanterns glowing all around you.

 We have recently dined at a place on the east coast of the island, and their Main Course alone (which was tiny) was charged at more than $20 each.

 I found the food here to be excellent value for money, and I noted little things like fresh cooking oil, lovely spices (after all we are on Spice Island), gorgeous fresh flowers, and presented perfectly.

 On our second evening, they served a fabulous BBQ dinner close to the beach end of the property.

-Local children from a neighbouring village stood on the sandy beach front to watch, and three girls came up to me.
+Local children from a neighboring village stood on the sandy beachfront to watch, and three girls came up to me.
 The oldest spoke a few English words, and proudly showed me she could count to ten in English.
-I just wanted to hug her – she was just so lovely and the girls were dressed so colourfully.
+I just wanted to hug her – she was just so lovely and the girls were dressed so colorfully.

 Dining Over The Indian Ocean

 On our last evening, we chose to dine out over the ocean on the newly-made stone causeway.
 We chose an early time in the hope of some sunset photographs.

 The personalized, but non-intrusive service here was just faultless.

 I loved my cheerful delivery of coffee at 7:00 a.m.
 Explorason slept, and I could sit and relax by the pool in the garden and watch the locals as they set about their day.
 This is also my time of thankfulness.